 Usually, the families who migrate during the year are concerned whether they will be able to enrol their kids in the school during mid-term.
 In my observation, usually, a public school will accept kids throughout the year as long as they are eligible as per the age criteria and reside in the catchment area.
 However, it is always a good idea to check with the school if that’s the case.

 When Does The School Open In Australia?

-Again, each state in Australia has a different date for the start of school term.
+Again, each state in Australia has a different date for the start of the school term.
 Schools in Australia follows the calendar year.
 That means they start between the end of January/early February and finish by mid-December.
-You can find school opening dates for each state on Australian government website – https://www.australia.gov.au/about-australia/special-dates-and-events/school-term-dates
+You can find school opening dates for each state on the Australian government website – https://www.australia.gov.au/about-australia/special-dates-and-events/school-term-dates

-I hope that gave you the basic idea about the schools in Australia.
+I hope that gave you a basic idea about the schools in Australia.
 If you have got any questions or suggestions, please let me know in comments and don’t forget to subscribe to my mailing list.